hknd23/idcempy/README.md

 The default value of the starting parameters is set to .01.
 Users can, however, define an array of starting parameters before estimating the `ziopc` model and add it as an argument in the `iopcmod` function.

 The following line of code creates a ziopc regression object model.
+Please note that the models with correlated errors estimated with `zmiopc.iopcmod` have substantially higher run-time.

 ```python
 ziopc_tob = zmiopc.iopcmod('ziopc', data, X, Y, Z, method='bfgs',
                     weights=1, offsetx=0, offsetz=0)
 ```
-Users can estimate the ZIOP model without correlated errors by simply substituting the parameter 'ziop' for 'ziopc'.
+Users can estimate the ZIOP model without correlated errors by using `zmiopc.iopmod` and the parameter 'ziop'.

 The results from the ZIOPC model for this application are stored in a class (`ZiopcModel`) with the following attributes: